The Chiasm of John 16:33b

 A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in the second.
 The center of the chiasm is typically the climax of the passage.
-In John 8:12 the center and climax is "He who follows Me will not walk in the darkness." https://www.howthebiblefitstogether.org/files/John-8.12a-Chiasm.pdf
+In John 16:33b the center is to "take courage." https://www.howthebiblefitstogether.org/files/John-16.33ba-Chiasm.pdf

 A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In John 7:37-39 the center and climax is Jesus saying, "He who believes in Me, as the Scripture said, 'From
+In John 6:16-25 the center and climax is Jesus telling his frightened disciples as he walks on the water to

 A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In John 7:34-36 the center and climax is the Jews saying, "Where does this man intend to go that we
+In John 15:20 the center and climax is "If they persecuted Me, they will also persecute you." https://www.howthebiblefitstogether.org/files/John-15.20a-Chiasm.pdf

 The Chiasm of John 7:10